uranusjr/pystandardpaths/docs/index.rst

 Currently OS X, Windows, and Unix systems conforming to `freedesktop.org`_ specifications are supported.

-Implementations on OS X and Windows are based on :mod:`ctypes`, and dependencies vary between operating systems.
+Implementations on OS X and Windows are based on :mod:`ctypes`, and dependencies vary between operating systems and Python versions.

 Contents